Why WattleDBFeaturesPricingvs SupabaseIndustriesBlogFAQContactSign inStart free

 • Usage-based pricing with metered egress

-• Sovereignty only via self-hosting (you run the ops)
+• Australian control only via self-hosting (you run the ops)

-Choose this instead if: you want the best BaaS DX and either have no sovereignty need or will self-host it.
+Choose this instead if: you want the best BaaS DX and either have no Australian-ownership need or will self-host it.
 See WattleDB vs Supabase.

 4